eileen-mo/Communication-Efficient-Federated-Learning-for-Fine-Tuning-of-LLMs/README.md

 ## Note
 > This repository is part of a group project completed for Georgia Tech **CS6220: Big Data Systems & Analytics** (Fall 2023).
 > Shared code and core documents were collaboratively developed by the team.
-> This repository reflects my personal understanding and organization of the project, including selective highlights, documentation, and key observations.sr
+> This repository reflects my personal understanding and organization of the project, including selective highlights, documentation, and key observations.